postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 https://postman-echo.com/get?customer_id=3
 ```

-Alternatively, you could have a request body that accesses a variable by wrapping its reference in double-quotes:
+If you are want to access a variable from within a request body, wrap its reference in double-quotes:

 ```js
 { "customer_id" : "{{cust_id}}" }